Awu05/culvertTracker/README.md

 * Go into the repo you just cloned `cd culvertTracker`
 * Modify the docker-compose2.yaml file and fill in the missing fields: "TOKEN" and "CLIENT_ID".
 You will also need to rename the docker-compose2.yaml file to `docker-compose.yaml`
   * You can find the token and client_id by creating a discord developer account and then creating a new bot.
+* You will need to get your own google sheets api credentials in order for this to work. https://developers.google.com/sheets/api/quickstart/go
+  * Once you have it, you will need to rename it to `credentials.json` and put it into the root of the foler.
 * Once you have updated the docker-compose file, you can run the docker-compose with `docker-compose up -d` to start the docker container.